 Sleep Apnoea Symptoms, Causes and Treatment

-Sleep Apnoea is a common sleep disorder that causes breathing to stop and start repeatedly during sleep.
+Sleep Apnoea is a common sleep disorder, affecting millions worldwide, it causes breathing to stop and start repeatedly during sleep.
 The breathing interruptions reduce airflow and blood oxygen levels, which can have numerous effects on the body.
+This article will explain the types of Sleep Apnoea, symptoms, and how to diagnose it.

 Types of Sleep Apnoea

-There are three types of Sleep Apnoea :
+There are three types of Sleep Apnoea:

 Obstructive Sleep Apnoea